 Online real estate education courses in the state of Ohio are the primary step for the purpose of getting to be a real estate agent in this state.
-You’ll total the 120 required prelicensing classroom hours from the consolation of own house with self-paced online classes, online real estate classes, or in-person instruction.
+You’ll total the 120 required prelicensing classroom hours from the consolation of your own house with self-paced online classes, online real estate classes, or in-person instruction.

 What should I bring to the testing center?

 It is required for you to bring two shapes of distinguishing proof on the day of your test.
 One of those must be a government-issued I.D., such as a driver’s permit or visa.
 This frame of I.D. must have your photo and your signature.
 The moment I.D. must have your signature and your preprinted title.
-The names on both identification cards have to coordinate the title that’s found via the Examination Registration Form.
+The names on both identification cards have to coordinate with the title that’s found via the Examination Registration Form.

 How to register for the Ohio real estate licensing exam?